Integration steps

 Copy linkStep 3: Use the Vehicle API for data and controls

-Once both devices are linked to the same user, Enode establishes the logical EV System automatically and all relevant data and controls are then exposed through the Vehicle API:
+Once both devices are linked to the same user, we establish the pair automatically.
+Data and controls surface through the Vehicle API.

 GET /vehicles/{vehicleId}